 Following the historic migration of shepherds and the transhumance, this morning you'll tackle the mountain slopes in the high plateau of the Campo Imperatore.
 An experience in the immersive beauty of nature, your mountain guide will conclude the morning's hike at a local refugio serving rosticini, meat grilled over an open fire.

-Following lunch, and time permitting, you'll visit with a local wood craftsman before checking into your hotel, a seventeenth century palazzo and convent now run as a guest house in one of the city’s best locations.
+Upon arrival, you’ll check into your hotel, a seventeenth-century palazzo and former convent now run as a guest house in one of the city’s best locations.
+Later, you’ll visit the Vatican Museums, where centuries of artistic mastery culminate beneath the breathtaking ceiling of the Sistine Chapel.

-This morning your study abroad activities will begin near one of Rome’s longest standing engineering feats, the ancient sewer.
-Here, by the Tiber River, you’ll stand in one of Rome’s focal points between past and present, in sight of ancient temples, an old forum, and the city’s oldest bridge, the first stop this morning will be Santa Maria in Cosmedin, the Greek church built over the temple to Apollo and the home to the Bocca della Verità.
-Together with your guide you’ll trace through the centuries as you climb the Capitoline steps, designed by Michelangelo, see the equestrian bronze of Marcus Aurelius (a replica), and pass through the courtyard between the world’s oldest museums and the temple to Jupiter before visiting the ancient Roman Forum and Palatine hill.
+This morning your study abroad activities will begin near one of Rome’s longest-standing engineering feats, the ancient sewer.
+Here, by the Tiber River, you’ll stand at one of Rome’s key meeting points between past and present, in sight of ancient temples, the old forum, and the city’s oldest bridge.
+Your first stop will be Santa Maria in Cosmedin, the Greek church built over the Temple of Apollo and home to the Bocca della Verità.
+Together with your guide, you’ll trace the city through the centuries as you climb the Capitoline steps designed by Michelangelo, see the equestrian bronze of Marcus Aurelius (a replica), and pass through the courtyard between the world’s oldest museums and the Temple of Jupiter before visiting the ancient Roman Forum and Palatine Hill.

 Wake early to watch the sunrise from the Capitoline Hill or in the square in front of the Pantheon.
 Your study abroad program concludes at breakfast.
 Your guide will arrange taxis back to the airport and be available to help with questions.